is a 30-something ex-park ranger, living a simple but comfortable life in 1980s Canada with his wife and daughter.And then the Shadows came

 - Our Zombies Are Different: Not much information is given, but they have the characteristics of a Type F, they'll hunker down and eat a corpse if they find it, merged with a Type P where their bite is stated to be infectious.

 - Respawning Enemies: Some areas will never run out of Shadows, and any Randall kills will be replaced by more stumbling out of the background.
 Usually these are in areas with ammo drops that he can resupply at for an infinite amount of total ammo, but the enemies literally respawn faster than he can collect it and keep his weapon loaded.
 They exist primarily to add an element of extra danger and pressure to what would otherwise be a simple puzzle.

 - Scenery Gorn: Buildings on fire, wrecked cars etc.

 - Short-Range Shotgun: While the shotgun can kill multiple Shadows in a single blast, you have to be lucky and have the high ground to reliably do so.
 While psychologically satisfying, the pistol is a superior weapon.

 - Shout-Out: The mysterious dungeon master is nicknamed the Ratman.

 - Every single achievement is named after a song from the 80s.
 The title drop (see below) may be an indirect shout-out to another 80s song, "Invisible Sun."

 - The LCD games are layered shout-outs: they resemble Game & Watch games physically, have graphics reminiscent of Tiger Electronics LCD games, and reference Guitar Hero, various rhythm games, and the Cthulhu Mythos in their themes.

-- Super Drowning Skills: Randall can't swim.
-So if you put him in more than 5ft of water*, glug glug glug...
+- Super Drowning Skills: Randall can't swim, or even hold his breath.
+So if you put him in more than 5ft of water, even if he's got something right there to hang onto, glug glug glug...

 - Surreal Horror: The flashbacks and nightmares become more vivid and, well, nightmarish as the game goes on.